reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/Overview.md

 ## Lab guide Content

-You will have access to a lab guide which is a reference material to assist you in getting started with the exploration.
+You will have access to an integrated lab guide which is a reference material to assist you in getting started with the exploration.

 Based on your interests, you can use this lab guide as a reference to learn and test any Microsoft Fabric feature.
 You are also encouraged to explore additional features of Microsoft Fabric based on your interests and preferences.